michaelkourlas/voipms-sms-client/README.md

 The standard version of the app uses closed-source Firebase libraries to support push notifications and facilitate crash reporting and analytics, among other purposes.
 A version of the application that is completely open source is available from F-Droid.

-Both versions are available from the [Releases section](https://github.com/michaelkourlas/voipms-sms-client/releases) of the GitHub repository.
+The standard version of the app can be downloaded from the [Releases section](https://github.com/michaelkourlas/voipms-sms-client/releases) of the GitHub repository.

 ## Documentation ##